renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 Unlike the Shaded Sea Peoples or Goblin Empire, the Terrace-Builders relied as much on the good will of their subjects as on military force to ensure the stability of their empire.
 Because the Terrace-Builders never carried away slaves or looted cities, and because membership in their empire carried significant benefits, they where not hated by their subject peoples the way the Shaded Sea or Goblin Empire are.
-(Of course, this is not to say that every subject people became a willing participant in the empire, nor where the Terrace-Builders where above deposing a troublesome monarch.)
+(Of course, this is not to say that every subject people became a willing participant in the empire, nor that the Terrace-Builders where above deposing a troublesome monarch.)

 #### The Ratfolk Arrive